 I believe readers will draw strength from their ideas on how we keep on working for a more humane world, replenish the

 wellsprings of our commitment, and continue no matter how hard it sometimes seems

 I've included pieces that explore the historical, political, ecological and spiritual frameworks that help us to persist—

 with concrete examples of how people have faced despair and overcome it.
 Some directly address our current time.
 Others

-examine what it was like to confront South African apartheid, the Eastern European dictatorships, or Mississippi's
+examine what it was like to confront South African apartheid, the Eastern European and Egyptian dictatorships, Mississippi's

-entrenched segregation.
+entrenched segregation, or the corporations driving climate change.
 Still others look at what keeps us going day after day I believe this book will help

 us, in the words of Sojourners founder Jim Wallis, to learn how to believe in spite of the evidence,

 then watch the evidence change.